casid/jte/README.md

 Check out the [syntax documentation](DOCUMENTATION.md), for a more comprehensive introduction.

 ## Performance
 By design, jte provides very fast output.
-This is a <a href="https://github.com/casid/template-benchmark/">fork of mbosecke/template-benchmark</a> with jte included, running on a MacBook Pro 2015:
+This is a <a href="https://github.com/casid/template-benchmark/">fork of mbosecke/template-benchmark</a> with jte included, running on a MacBook Pro 2015 (single thread):

 ![alt Template Benchmark](https://raw.githubusercontent.com/casid/template-benchmark/master/results.png)